 My stay in Occoquan was hosted by the Springhill Suites by Marriott in Potomac Mills, a great option for families because two bedroom suites sleep six comfortably with a split bathroom configuration for more flexibility.
 The free breakfast is a great hotel perk, too!
 This hotel charges $10/night for parking, which is a bargain compared to hotels within Washington, D.C.

-If you want to stay in Occoquan consider an AirBnb rental.
+If you want to stay in Occoquan consider a VRBO rental or a rental through AirBnb.
 Some tips for booking AirBnb:

 - Rent from a Superhost or from an AirBnb “Plus” host which means they have gone through extra steps for quality assurance.

 - Communicate through the AirBnb website for your protection.

 - Ask questions about check-in time, kids, pets, etc. if the policy is not clear.

 - We cannot guarantee results through either program, but have used both successfully when following the terms.

 There are several beautiful AirBnbs listed in Occoquan, and while I have not stayed in one, I’d certainly consider them!